 - Wi-fi is nearly universal throughout the country.
 Cell phone coverage is universal, but you absolutely want to set up an international plan with your phone carrier (including for data) before you arrive.

 - The Oriente of Ecuador – destination for the paddling segment of our trips, boasts a “wet season” and a “wetter season,” with weather patterns coming from both the Pacific and the Amazon.

-In an effort to help you choose the trip most enjoyable, we offer a list of rivers under each skill level that we feel are accurate comparisons:
+In an effort to help you choose the trip most enjoyable, following is a sampling of rivers under each skill level that we feel are accurate comparisons:

 Class II-III Trip: Paddlers on this trip should have a fairly consistent whitewater roll.
 Rivers that will help you enjoy the trip include:

 - N. Fork of the American, CA (Shirttail Run), CA